 The Town of Petawawa has granted a transient traders licence to (insert company name).
-The licence permits them to canvass door-to-door in Petawawa from (start date to end date).
+The licence permits them to canvass door-to-door in Petawawa from (the start date to the end date).

 The issuance of this licence by the Town of Petawawa in no way guarantees or endorses the goods, wares, merchandise or services being provided by the licence holder.